 The water is separated by a wooden boardwalk down the middle so that kids and families can enjoy swimming on the shallow side.

 Cenote Azul has a deep side that with a small natural cliff that you can jump from, which is as high as 10 feet for the more adventurous.

 It’s an open cenote so it gets a lot of air and sun and it sits in the middle of the jungle.

 This cenote can get pretty busy among tourists from Playa del Carmen, Cancun, and Tulum so it’s recommended you go early in the morning or late afternoon.

-It costs 120 pesos which is roughly $6.
 It’s accessible by taxi, rental car, or possibly by service at your hotel and roughly 25 minutes from downtown Playa del Carmen.